dbushell/Nestable/README.md

 ## Usage

-Set up your HTML like so:
+Write your nested HTML lists like so:

     <div class="dd">
         <ol class="dd-list">